puppetlabs/puppetserver/acceptance/README.md

    - This will look like: 0.1.4.SNAPSHOT.2014.05.15T1118/
 3. Drill down into repo_configs/rpm and then the appropriate one for your VM (and 64 or 32 bit)
    - Assuming that you have a 32-bit EL6 this will look like: pl-jvm-puppet-0.1.4.SNAPSHOT.2014.05.15T1118-el-6-i386.repo
-4. Copy the URL for this file (and make sure it's "http" and not "https" otherwise you'll get curl errors during the run)
+4. Copy the URL for this file (and _make sure it's "http" and not "https" otherwise you'll get curl SSL errors during pre-suite_)

 #### Run Beaker